Cat lying in the dark with her eyes closed

 Cats are very clean and disciplined creatures and are known to have a routine of utilizing their litter box.

-Another conceivable reason could be a medical condition in which the feline feels uncomfortable or in pain while passing feces, thus avoiding the litter box.
+Another possible reason could be a medical condition in which the feline feels uncomfortable or in pain while passing feces, thus avoiding the litter box.
 It might also be because the feline dislikes the type of litter used or if it has been changed recently.

 Also, the area and accessibility of the litter box can affect usage.
 If the box is in a spot that is difficult to reach or feels unsafe at night, a feline might decide not to use it.